Camden (1813 ship): Whaler

 On at least one of her voyages, in 1845, Camden brought back lumber for the naval dockyard at Chatham.

+Fate

-FateCamden last appeared in Lloyd's Register in 1850.
+Camden last appeared in Lloyd's Register in 1850.
 Her owner was still Chapman, but she had no master and no trade.
-The last mention in ship arrival and departure data was in October 1845 when she sailed for Quebec.
+The last mention in ship arrival and departure data was in October 1845, when she sailed for Quebec.